iankressin/ethglobal-agentic-hackathon-analysis/ANALYSIS.md

    - Indicates significant cross-domain innovation

 ## Conclusions

-1. **Market Focus**
-   - Clear dominance of DeFi applications
-   - Strong foundation in infrastructure
-   - Growing social and community aspect

-2. **Integration Patterns**
-   - High degree of specialization
-   - Strategic category combinations
-   - Security as a supporting feature

-3. **Innovation Trends**
-   - AI agents primarily in financial applications
-   - Strong tooling and infrastructure development
-   - Emerging social and community use cases

 This analysis suggests that while DeFi remains the primary use case for AI agents in the Ethereum ecosystem, there's significant innovation happening across all categories, with particular strength in infrastructure development and social applications.